/ckfinder/userfiles/files/NURSERY/Autumn%20progression%20map%202025.docx

 We will continue to develop positive attitudes about the differences between people.

-Explore and show an interest in different occupations
+Explore and show an interest in different occupations.

 The Natural World

-- explore and recognise the changes in weather and what clothes to wear.
+Spring - explore and recognise the changes in weather and what clothes to wear.

 Plant seeds and care for growing plants.
 Understand the key features of the life cycle of a plant and animals.

-of taste, sight, listening and touch to describe objects etc.
+We will continue to work on our senses of taste, sight, listening and touch to describe objects etc.

 We will be working with the children to: